EU eyes Belarus sanctions targeting sectors close to leader - News Break

 Pratasevich, who left Belarus in 2019, ran a popular messaging app that had a key role in helping organize huge protests in recent months that have put Lukashenko under unprecedented pressure at home in the wake of the August vote.
 But the strongman has only increased his crackdown, and more than 35,000 people have been arrested since the protests began, with thousands beaten.

-Associated Press writers Vladimir Isachenkov in Moscow, Geir Moulson in Berlin, Rob Gillies in Toronto, Monika Scislowska and Vanessa Gera in Warsaw, Poland, and Barry Hatton in Lisbon contributed to this report.
+Associated Press writers Vladimir Isachenkov in Moscow, Geir Moulson and Dave Risng in Berlin, Rob Gillies in Toronto, Monika Scislowska and Vanessa Gera in Warsaw, Poland, Angela Charlton in Paris and Barry Hatton in Lisbon contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.